open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 2. Android device (phone or tablet) with minimum 2GB RAM and at least Android 6 "Marshmallow"
 3. Internet connection

-## Step 1 - GitHub & Markdown
+## Step 1 - Markdown & Forking Workflow

-Follow the instructions on the [GitHub and Markdown page](mi-github-and-markdown.md).
-By the end of this step, make sure to send us a link to your GitHub Pages site and a link to your pull request in the Discord channel.
+Follow the instructions on the [Creating Your GitHub Profile Page: A Guide to Markdown & Forking Workflow](mi-github-and-markdown.md).

 ## Step 2 - Getting myPlanet App